Krisloveless/ChrNet/README.md

 The default output cell types are:
 "*Dendritic cell*", "*NK cell*", "*B cell*", "*CD4+ T cell*", "*CD8+ T cell*", "*CD14+ monocyte*" and "*Other*".
 We accept customized output cell types for retraining.
-In `data.py`, change the variable *dict_label* to your own dictionary labels to alter the cell type output.
+In `data.py`, change the variable **dict_label** to your own dictionary labels to alter the cell type output.

 ### Other functions

-Our IntegratedGradients function was acquired from [here](https://github.com/hiranumn/IntegratedGradients). findMetaFeature followed the procedure from [**Improving interpretability of deep learning models: splicing codes as a case study**](https://www.biorxiv.org/content/10.1101/700096v1) -- Anupama Jha, Joseph K. Aicher, Deependra Singh, Yoseph Barash, 2019.
+**IntegratedGradients** function was acquired from [here](https://github.com/hiranumn/IntegratedGradients). <br /> **findMetaFeature** followed the procedure from [**Improving interpretability of deep learning models: splicing codes as a case study**](https://www.biorxiv.org/content/10.1101/700096v1) -- Anupama Jha, Joseph K. Aicher, Deependra Singh, Yoseph Barash, 2019.

 ### File struct